 Eighth Grade: Jewish Cooking, Teen Issues–Part One, Judaism and Christianity, and Judaism and the Environment.

 Ninth Grade: Israel, Reform Jewish History, Jewish Life-Cycles and Teen Issues–Part Two.

-All PreK/Kindergarden-second-grade students have Library once per month.
+All Pre-Kindergarten/Kindergarden through 2nd grade students have Library every six weeks.
 They go to the library, listen to a Jewish story, and are then permitted to check out a Jewish book, which they can keep until their next library visit.